Meeting your responsibilities

 - Talk to your local authority and police to get practical information to help you understand the risks in your area

 Build on existing local partnership arrangements:

-- Ensure your school’s safeguarding arrangements take into account your Local Safeguarding Children Board (LSCB) policies.
-LSCBs are responsible for coordinating how agencies promote and safeguard the welfare of children in the local area.
-They publish guidance indicating when a student should be referred for support
+- Ensure your school’s safeguarding arrangements take into account your Safeguarding Partners Children policies.
+Safeguarding Partners are responsible for coordinating how agencies promote and safeguard the welfare of children in the local area.

 - Work with your local authority who is a vital partner for all aspects of Prevent work and who can provide further advice on Prevent-related issues

 - Seek advice and support from the police service, civil society organisations and families and parents